 Your Customer Relationship Management (CRM) tool is in many ways the bedrock of your organization’s operations.
 It should be a single source of truth – not just for your sales and marketing teams but also for customer service, finance, fulfillment, and everyone else!
-These tools are a long-term, expensive commitment.
+These tools are a long-term, expensive commitment, so you should make sure you understand every aspect of your CRM contract.

 Doing your research upfront and getting the contract right means you’ll have fewer headaches in one month, one year, and ten years down the road.